alonzo0812/rps-website/README.md

 # Frontend Mentor - Rock, Paper, Scissors solution

 This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents